cse-sim/cse/doc/src/shared/dhwheater-doc.md

 Type of water heater.
 This categorization is based on CEC and federal rating standards that change from time to time.

-<%= csv_table(<<END, :row_header => false)
+{{
-  SMALLSTORAGE, A storage water heater having an energy factor (EF) rating.
+  csv_table("SMALLSTORAGE, A storage water heater having an energy factor (EF) rating.
 Generally&comma; a gas-fired storage water heater with input of 75&comma;000 Btuh or less&comma; an oil-fired storage water heater with input of 105&comma;000 Btuh or less&comma; an electric storage water heater with input of 12 kW or less&comma; or a heat pump water heater rated at 24 amps or less.
   LARGESTORAGE,          Any storage water heater that is not SMALLSTORAGE.
   SMALLINSTANTANEOUS,    A water heater that has an input rating of at least 4&comma;000 Btuh per gallon of stored water.
 Small instantaneous water heaters include: gas instantaneous water heaters with an input of 200&comma;000 Btu per hour or less&comma; oil instantaneous water heaters with an input of 210&comma;000 Btu per hour or less&comma; and electric instantaneous water heaters with an input of 12 kW or less.
   LARGEINSTANTANEOUS, An instantaneous water heater that does not conform to the definition of SMALLINSTANTANEOUS&comma; an indirect fuel-fired water heater&comma; or a hot water  supply boiler.
-  INSTANTANEOUSUEF, An instantaneous water heater having a UEF rating (as opposed to EF).
+  INSTANTANEOUSUEF, An instantaneous water heater having a UEF rating (as opposed to EF).")
-END
-%>
+}}

 {{
   member_table({